top of page

 Mount Nebo

-Mount Nebo is a prominent peak in Jordan, traditionally believed to be the place where Moses saw the Promised Land before his death.
-It offers panoramic views of the Jordan Valley and the Dead Sea, making it a significant religious and historical site for both Christians and Jews.
+A prominent peak in Jordan, traditionally believed to be the place where Moses saw the Promised Land before his death.
+It offers panoramic views of the Jordan Valley and the Dead Sea, making it a significant religious and historical site.

 Um Al Rassas